Start: Helsingborg Finish: Göteborg

 The route continues through the town of Falkenberg, one of the oldest of Hallands’ medieval towns.
 As you are getting closer to Varberg, the final destination of the day, you’ll pass Apelviken, a beach that attracts windsurfers from all over Europe.
 A short ride away the Varberg Fortress will tower before you, well worth a visit.
 You can bike all the way up to the fortress if you are up for a challenge.
 Or, make a visit to Societetsparken instead and take a well-deserved rest in the shade of the leafy trees.

-Possible to shorten to 65 km.
-Also possible to shorten to 48 km by biking Varberg – Åsa, and take the train from Åsa to Kungsbacka.
+Challenge: 72 km.
+Possible to shorten to 50 km by biking Varberg – Åsa, and take the train from Åsa to Kungsbacka.

 Tour ends after breakfast